isomerpages/govtech-gobusiness/pages/solutionrepo/solution2781.md

 ## Description

-EBOS is a certified silver advisor for Xero that provides set-up and implementation with comprehensive training packages tailored for small-and-medium-sized businesses by understanding each business’s need through 1-to-1 consultation prior to onboarding them to Xero.
+EBOS is a certified silver advisor for Xero that provides set-up and implementation with comprehensive training packages tailored for small-and-medium-sized businesses by understanding each business's need through 1-to-1 consultation prior to onboarding them to Xero.

 Xero is a cloud-based accounting software for businesses to improve cashflow, gain access to real-time account information and business tools from multiple devices to enable greater control and better decisions.